josokw/HopfieldANN/README.md

 as "Neurons that fire together, wire together.
 Neurons that fire out of sync, fail to link".

-Maximum associative memory capacity: 0.14 * number of neurons.
+Maximum associative memory capacity: Pmax = 0.14 * number of neurons.
+Above this maximum the network is no longer capable to work as an associative memory.
-If 120 neurons are available the maximum associative memory capacity equals 16 patterns.
+If 120 neurons are available the Pmax equals 16 patterns.

 ## Input format